Some women suffer from unexpected bladder problems after hysterectomy, like a weak bladder or repeated infections.

-It is not uncommon that post hysterectomy women complain about lack of bladder control, bladder spasms, a burning feeling and frequent visits to the bathroom.
+It is not uncommon that post-hysterectomy women complain about a lack of bladder control, bladder spasms, a burning feeling and frequent visits to the bathroom.

 Though there is often no need for concern, as most of these problems will resolve themselves in time.

-They may say that bladder injuries are rare, as they happen in only 2% of all hysterectomy surgeries.
-In the US they do yearly 600.000 hysterectomies, this means that 12.000 woman will suffer bladder injury.
+They may say bladder injuries are rare, as they happen in only 2% of all hysterectomy surgeries.
+In the US they do yearly 600.000 hysterectomies, this means that 12.000 women will suffer bladder injury.

-Sometimes nerve damage or infections are the reason of an overactive bladder after surgery.
+Sometimes nerve damage or infections are the reason for an overactive bladder after surgery.